farjasju/MusicGenrePrediction/README.md

 **Support Vector Machine (SVM) with linear kernel**

-The SVM with linear kernel algorithm gave us an accuracy of 65.1% without the LDA and 67.3% with the LDA.
-As expected, using a linear kernel, it has performed comparably to the Logistic Regression.
+The SVM with linear kernel algorithm gave us an accuracy of 65.0% without the LDA and 67.4% with the LDA.
+As expected, using a linear kernel, the SVM has performed comparably to the Logistic Regression.

 #### Non-linear models

 **Decision Tree**

-Our Decision tree had the lowest accuracy of all the algorithms we used, with 56.0% of accuracy with LDA and 50.8% without it.
+Our Decision tree had the lowest accuracy of all the algorithms we used, with 56.0% of accuracy with LDA and 50.6% without it.

 On the original dataset (before LDA transformation), the best parameters were maximum depth of 17 and Gini as criterion.